CodeHarrington/Project-1/README.md

 - I would like to know how to get involved and become a Referee.
     > Users can find a contact form on the contact page.
 Alternatively can use an email.
 Email address if located in a footer the bottom of each page.

-- I want to join a fitness group with a professional structure, to find motivation and spend time actively.
+- I want to join a Referee group with a professional structure, to find motivation and spend time actively.
     > Brief training description of group sessions can be find on the information page , with the green background with blue border.
 From there the user can click contact-us button and send a message on the form.

 ### As a returning customer:
-- I need to contact my coach to reschedule my meeting.
+- I need to contact this club regarding traing and education.
     > Users can find a contact form in contact page.
 Alternatively can use social channels or email.

 - I would like to check timetable for current days and times for  group training.